 The Klamath River is anticipated to return to its historic channel following dam removal; however, slumping and erosion may occur on the banks of the historical river channel as well as erosion or differential settling in the historic upland terrace.
 In addition, channel morphology, such as the locations of pools and riffles, rapids, and waterfalls, would not be apparent until after drawdown is complete.
 Therefore, the layout and amenities at some sites may need to be adjusted as the Project is implemented and site conditions change/become apparent, particularly for sites that are located within existing reservoir footprints.

-Amenities at the potential recreation sites would also consider potential flooding impacts in their design as some amenities may be located within the floodplain.
-In addition, the exact location of these potential sites and amenities may also be shifted due to the revealing of river hydraulics that alter the river difficulty for boating.
+Amenities at the potential recreation sites would also consider potential flooding impacts in their design as some amenities would be located within the floodplain.
+In addition, the exact location of these potential sites and amenities may be shifted to improve access or minimize impacts to cultural or environmental resources.
+The location of sites may also be shifted due to the revealing of river hydraulics that alter the river difficulty for boating.
 It is understood that the timing of the availability of potential recreation sites for public use after Project implementation would affect the ability of outfitters to use the river, particularly new sections of the river, for commercial boating use.